AnthonySuper/AnthonySuper.github.io/blog/_posts/2016-02-09-matrix-and-cpp.markdown

 Of course, we don't want to enable values of arbitrary type to be multiplied with matrices—we just want to enable numbers.
 Helpfully, C++'s standard library has a type trait, [std::is_arithmetic](http://en.cppreference.com/w/cpp/types/is_arithmetic), which describes exactly that.

-I initially wanted to use `std::enable_if` to constrain the template argument using std::enable_if, but I couldn't figure out how to do it.
+I initially wanted to use `std::enable_if` to constrain the template argument, but I couldn't figure out how to do it.
 When I read a little further into it, I realized it was probably the wrong tool for the job.
 Instead, I decided to use `static_assert`.